dstrohmaier/dstrohmaier.github.io/cv/index.md

 - University of Göttingen: BA in Sociology.
 Grade: 1.3.

 ## Publications
+- 2022 .
+"Contrafactives and Learnability".
+Second author.
+With: Simon Wimmer.
+In: Amsterdam Colloquium 2022.
+- 2022 - "A Category Theory Framework for Sense Systems".
+Equal contribution.
+With: Gladys Tyen.
+In: GLOBALEX 2022 @ LREC.
+- 2021 - "Cambridge at SemEval-2021 Task 1: An Ensemble of Feature-Based and Neural Models for Lexical Complexity Prediction".
+Third author.
+With: Zheng Yuan, Gladys Tyen.
+In: SemEval-2021
+- 2021 - "Cambridge at SemEval-2021 Task 2: Neural WiC-Model with Data Augmentation and Exploration of Representation".
+Second author.
+With: Zheng Yuan.
+In: SemEval-2021
-- Forthcoming - "Organisations as Computing Systems".
+- 2021 - "Organisations as Computing Systems".
 In: Journal of Social Ontology.
-- Forthcoming - "Ontology, Neural Networks, and the Social Sciences".
+- 2021 - "Ontology, Neural Networks, and the Social Sciences".
 In: Synthese.
 - 2020 – "Social-Computation-Supporting Kinds".
 In: Canadian Journal of Philosophy.
 - 2020 – "SeCoDa: Sense Complexity Dataset".
 First author.
 With: Sian Gooding, Shiva Taslimipoor, and Ekaterina Kochmar.
 In: 12th International Conference on Language Resources and Evaluation (LREC 2020). (peer-review non-blind.)
 - 2019 – "Two Theories of Group Agency".
 In: Philosophical Studies.